namalkanti/namalkanti.github.io/content/articles/Lab/RustAndKotlin.md

 that's what I'm doing in this exercise.
 If they are better than Python+Flask for my projects then I will, but otherwise I'll use what I'm familiar with.
 That's also why I want to figure out other use cases for this secondary language.
-I'm only using a web app because it's something simple all three languages have mature support for.
+I'm only using a web app because it's something simple that all three languages have mature support for.
 That consistent example will be helpful in my comparisons.

 <a name="6/3/2020"></a>
 # 6/3/2020 - Discussion:Python and Django
 I used Django as the framework to implement the original idfinder app.
-This was to learn Django, but I mainly used and still use Flask for any needs I have in building web apps.
+This was to learn Django, but I mainly use Flask for any needs I have in building web apps.
 None of my personal projects need the complexity of Django or Pyramid.
-Most of them simply need a simple web server that responds to http requests.
+Most of them need a simple web server that responds to http requests.
 But this project will require databases and forms.
 I could add these modules to flask, but I'd have to pick all the modules for these tasks myself.
 Django has a "batteries included" philosophy.
 Since this is meant to be a simple control example, I will use